bear-wangsx/bear-wangsx.github.io/_pages/research.md

 ## Academic Activities
 <html><body>
 <p align="justify">
-I am an active reviewer for IEEE Transactions on Signal Processing and IEEE Transactions on Instrumentation and Measurement.
-I also occasionally reviewed papers for IEEE Signal Processing Letters.
+I am an active reviewer for IEEE Transactions on Signal Processing.
+I also occasionally reviewed papers for other reputed journals, such as IEEE Signal Processing Letters.
 I never delayed the review process.
 All my review comments have been returned within the first two weeks after I received the invitations.
 Also, all my comments are quite detailed and well-justified.
 </p>
 </body></html>